 - Optional: pickles and olives for garnish

-- Place the slice of bread on a plate and layer the sandwich in the order the ingredients are giving.
+- Place the slice of bread on a plate and layer the sandwich in the order the ingredients are given.
 Either ladle the Thousand Island dressing on top of the sandwich or serve on the side.
 Garnish with olives and/or pickles if desired.

 - If you want this to be more authentic to the 1940s and 1950s, butter your bread before layering on the other ingredients.
 Also those early recipes usually served the bacon on the side or as a 1946 article mentioned to have it “border the sandwich”.